GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaicAD.rst

 These attributes are in addition to the Mosaic class.

-- .log gemini_python logger object.
+- .log DRAGONS logger object.
 - .ad  AstroData object.
-- .column_names column names for catalog merge.
 - .jfactor <list>, Jacobians applied to interpolated pixels.
+- .data_list <list>, a list of array sections from all extensions.
+- .geometry <MosaicGeometry>, geometry parameters for transformation.
 - .mosaic_shape <tuple>, output shape of the mosaic array.

 .. _mosad_asad: